Get in touch today to request a quote:

 This introduces a mandatory phase-out of ALL fluorinated firefighting foams and extinguishers containing PFAS – not just PFOS.
 This includes PFOS, PFOA, and PFHxA.
 Whilst this EU regulation isn’t specifically aimed at shipping, it has major implications for vessels operating in European waters and out of European ports.

-The critical point: From 23 October 2025, you can no longer bring PFAS-containing foam aboard civil vessels in EU ports, even though existing foam already on board can continue to be used until 2035.
+The critical point: As from 23 October 2025, you can no longer bring PFAS-containing foam aboard civil vessels in EU ports, even though existing foam already on board can continue to be used until 2035.
 This does not apply to UK ports until the HSE and UK REACH have completed their consultation process, ending in February 2026.
 An opinion by the HSE and UK REACH is due to be issued no later than August 2026.
 The date of 23rd October 2025 will apply to Northern Ireland under the terms of the ‘Windsor Agreement’.

 Key deadlines at a glance